 Information and Tools to Lower Your Bill

-- Set your thermostat to 68 degrees or lower.
+- Set your thermostat to 78°F or higher when cooling.

 - Dress appropriately for the weather.

-- Close windows, blinds and/or curtains to retain heat.
+- Close windows, blinds and/or curtains to retain heat/cool.

 Answer some questions about your home and daily activities for a comprehensive breakdown of your energy use.
 This tool will also help you identify possible savings.